chandy619/osticket-prereqs/README.md

 <img width="960" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/13a5eff4-0975-4227-9d86-2bc7ec53fb4f">
 </p>
 <p>
 3. Create new PHP Folder in C Drive, Download, and Unzip: Create a directory (new folder) for PHP on your Windows VM's C drive.
-This folder will be used to store the files from the 'PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip)' installation file.
-Therefore, after creating the folder, download the file and extract its contents into the new C:\PHP folder.
+This folder will be used to store the files from the PHP installation zip file.
+Therefore, after creating the folder, download the file and extract its contents into the new C:\PHP folder. *In case you run into issues downloading the zip file, try downloading and installing the zip file from a Google Chrome web browser versus Microsoft Edge.*
 </p>
 <br />